Finance your Studies in Bremen

-To find out how much discount is possible for your study program, please see our page about
+To find out how much discount is available for your study program, please visit:

-Taking out student loans, as an international student, you have two options.
+As an international student, you have two options when it comes to taking out a student loan.
 You can either take out a student loan in your home country or in Germany.
-In Germany we differentiate between private student loans, state student loans and (private) education funds.
+In Germany there are private student loans, state student loans and (private) education funds.

-For most private student loans which are, for example, offered by the Deutsche Bank and Deutsche Kreditbank, you either need a guarantor and their certificate of creditworthiness (SCHUFA) or provide your own certificate of creditworthiness, but don't expect German banks to accept anything else other than the SCHUFA.
+For most private student loans, such as those offered by the Deutsche Bank and Deutsche Kreditbank, you either need a guarantor and their credit report (SCHUFA) or you need to provide your own credit report, but don't expect German banks to accept anything else other than the SCHUFA.

-As an international student in Germany, you will find it difficult to get state student loans because of the requirements.
-However, BAföG would be an exception since international students who have worked in Germany for a longer period of time are eligible to apply for it.
+As an international student in Germany, it will be difficult for you to get a government student loan because of the requirements.
+However, BAföG would be an exception, as international students who have worked in Germany for a longer period of time are eligible to apply for it.

-Unfortunately, most education funds are usually reserved for German students.
+Unfortunately, most educational funding is usually reserved for German students.

-Don't worry if you didn't get a student loan in Germany, there are always other options to finance your MBA or Master's degree.
+Don't worry if you can't get a student loan in Germany, there are always other ways to finance your MBA or Master's degree.

-Many employers have recognized that an MBA or Master program helps to keep employees from quitting and at the same time prepare them for more difficult roles, positions and changes in the market environment.
+Many employers have found that an MBA or Master's program helps to retain employees while preparing them for more challenging roles, positions and for more challenging roles, positions and changes in the marketplace.
 Our students represent these changes.
-About every second student in one of our extra occupational studies are fully or partially sponsored by their employer.
-Students who finance their studies with the help of a sponsor are usually required to work for them another two or four years after completing their studies.
+Approx. one in two students in one of our part-time programs is fully or partially sponsored by his or her employer.
+Students who finance their studies with the help of a sponsor are usually required to work for them another for two to four years after completing their studies.
 Speak to your current or future employer and ask if they are interested in financing your studies.
-Note that sponsoring is not limited to our extra occupational studies or restricted to companies in Germany.
-If you can find a sponsor to fund your fulltime Master's degree, great!
+Note that sponsorship is not limited to our part-time studies or to companies in Germany.
+If you can find a sponsor to fund your full-time master's program, great!

-To this date scholarships are still being neglected by many students, make use of that and apply for them.
+Scholarships are still neglected by many students, so take advantage of this opportunity and apply for one.

-Regardless of nationality, if you are enrolled in one of our fulltime English-speaking MBA and Master programs you are also eligible to apply for postgrad bursaries.
+Regardless of your nationality, if you are enrolled in one of our full-time, English-speaking MBA and Master's programs you are also eligible to postgraduate scholarships.

-If you want to apply for more scholarships, look up the database of the DAAD (German Academic Exchange Service).
+If you would like to apply for additional scholarships, please consult the DAAD database of the (German Academic Exchange Service).
 You can apply for as many scholarships as you like.

-However, some scholarships are not combinable with other scholarships.
+However, some scholarships cannot be combined with other scholarships.

 Payment by installments

-You have the option of paying by installments.
-That way you don't have to take on a loan and instead can pay your study fees in installments.
-If that is of interest to you, please check your options here.
+You have the option of paying in installments.
+This way, you don't have to take out a loan and you can pay tuition in installments.
+If you are interested in this option, please check your options here.